kamaral/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-The total number of missing values in the dataset (where steps is null) is 2304
+- The total number of missing values in the dataset (where steps is null) is 2304 records.

 ```r
  count(filter(rawData, is.na(steps) == TRUE))